 1. HarbourCats Season

 The HarbourCats season is relatively short, but is very demanding.
-The West Coast League (WCL) season sees the HarbourCats play 54 regular season games from June 3rd to August 7th.
-The HarbourCats will play 4 additional exhibition games in this time, meaning they will play a total of 58 games in just 69 days, 27 of which will be on the road.
+The West Coast League (WCL) season sees the HarbourCats play 54 regular season and up to (hopefully!)
+4-6 playoff games from early June to mid-August.
+The HarbourCats will also play 4-8 additional exhibition games in this time, meaning they will play a total of over 60 games in that 2.5 month perod, at least 27 of which will be on the road.

 Should the team qualify for the WCL playoffs, the season could be extended into mid August.

-Accordingly, host families are required for our players from the beginning of June, until mid August.
+Accordingly, host families are required for our players from late May and the beginning of June, until mid August.

 2. HarbourCats Players